 Lantern Festival, a truly romantic day

 The Lantern Festival, which marks the last day of lunar Chinese New Year, is conventionally regarded as a time for family gathering.
 However, people who dig into the origin of Lantern Festival will find that it was a truly romantic festival just as Valentine's Day in ancient time, although the Qixi Festival (falls on the seventh day of the 7th month on the Chinese calendar) is more widely regarded as the traditional Chinese Valentine's Day.
 Many legendary love stories start with an encounter on the Lantern Festival Day.
-Ancient Chinese girls grew up at home and hardly had chance to go outside to meet people.
+Ancient Chinese girls grew up at home and hardly had a chance to go outside to meet people.
 But Lantern Festival offers a good chance for young boys and girls to meet and communicate with each other.
 Girls were allowed to go outside at night to see lantern displays on streets and thus had the chance to meet young men.
 The famous Chinese poet Ouyang Xiu wrote in his poem Tune of Hawthorn:

 At the Lantern Festival last year,

-Lit bright as day was the flower fair.
+Lit brightly as the day was the flower fair.

 Atop the willow tree hang the moon,

 The moon and the lanterns are still there.